JonathanWNelson/CACPR-snRNAseq/README.md

 # Instructions for Running CACPR snRNAseq Analysis
 Jonathan Nelson
-4.20.23
+4.21.23

 Step 1: Download folders and files from GitHub as a zip folder and place it on your computer (perhaps desktop?)

-Step 2: Close R studio (if open) and then open the "Setup" RMD file and run each chunk in order to 1) create a .here file and 2) create file architecture
+Step 2: Close R studio (if open) and then open the "Setup" RMD file and run each chunk in order to 1) create a .here file and 2) create file architecture below

-**The code uses the package "here" (https://github.com/jennybc/here_here) in order to identify relative file locations.
+	**Note** The code uses the package "here" (https://github.com/jennybc/here_here) in order to identify relative file locations.
 	It is critical that when you run the "here()" code in the console that it returns back the location of the "main" folder.

-For instance, if you place the main folder on your desktop, the here() command should return ->
+	For instance, if you place the main folder on your desktop, the here() command should return:
+	[1] "C:/Users/jonat/OneDrive/Desktop/CACPR-snRNAseq-main"

 * Main/
   * GitHub/